4dn-dcic/fish_omics_format/docs/source/subcell.rst

 as part of this experiment.
 These are properties that are shared by all bright Spots and Traces that are associated with individual ROIs.
-Each row in the table corresponds to a different ROI studied in the experiment and is identified by a unique ROI_ID that links the data reported in this table with data stored in one of the other tables (i.e., :ref:`core`, :ref:`cell`, :ref:`trace`, etc.).
+Each row in the table corresponds to a different Subcell ROI studied in the experiment and is identified by a unique **Sub_Cell_ROI_ID** that links the data reported in this table with data stored in one of the other tables (i.e., :ref:`core`, :ref:`cell`, :ref:`trace`, etc.).